We’re cooked. AI agents are going to take our jobs.

 HockeyStack is definitely on the premium side compared to the tools we’ve gone over so far.
 It’s not really a self-serve tool (as of writing this).
 And it’s mostly used by larger enterprises with big budgets.

 But, HockeyStack is more than just an AI agent software.
-The platform also integrates with your data to give you internal insights with AI.
+The platform also integrates with your data sources to give you internal insights with AI.
 It also has analytics and attribution data so you can measure multi-touch attribution.

 It’s a powerful tool, and it makes sense why they went up-market and focused on larger enterprises.
 I recommend booking a demo if you work at a large company and are at the executive or director level.